-You may have to start off low to reel people in, but with time you can justify a price increase.
-Costs can vary based on the time spent filming, the equipment used or extras on the editing and specific requirements.
+You may have to start off low to reel people in, but with the time you can justify a price increase.
+Costs can vary based on the time spent filming, the equipment used, or extras on the editing and specific requirements.

 Be prepared to negotiate to get your foot in the door.
 It may also help to offer one small piece of content for free before they pay for something else.
 This is ideal for social media situations where businesses like a post and want to use it in their own social media campaigns.
 Tell them they can share the clip, provided they credit you, then offer to shoot something for them at a price.